 Traffic Data & Speed Limits

 Exhibit A of Jefferson County Ordinance 11-98 (amended through Ordinance 6-01) identifies specific speed limits on county roads.
 Amendments to Exhibit A are adopted by resolution of the Board of County Commissioners after review of an engineering and traffic investigation, public notification and a public hearing.
-For more information view JCC 10.05.040(3).
+For more information view JCC 10.05.040(3) and the Speed Limit Map.

 - Crash history